Do You Feel Like We Do: Writing and recording

-The song was written and composed in the early 1970s with members of Frampton's band, then called "Frampton's Camel."
-It was released on the 1973 Frampton's Camel album.
-This version was shorter than the duration of the live version (approximately 14 minutes), with the studio recording totaling 6 minutes and 44 seconds, and it was not released as a single.
-The closing notes of the studio version features a guitar riff that has a strong resemblance to The Beatles's "Baby's in Black".
+The song was written and composed during the early 1970s with members of Frampton's band, then called "Frampton's Camel."
+It was then released on Frampton's 1973 studio album Frampton's Camel.
+This version was shorter than the live version (approximately 14 minutes), with the studio recording totaling 6 minutes and 44 seconds, and it was not released as a single.

-The title of the song is "Do You Feel Like We Do," although the lyrics read, "Do you feel like I do?"
+The song title is "Do You Feel Like We Do," although the lyrics read, "Do you feel like I do?"
 Only after Bob Mayo's electric piano solo in the Frampton Comes Alive! version does Frampton sing, "Do you feel like we do?", but sings "Do you feel like I do?" through the talk box in the midst of his extended guitar solo.

-After the lack of success of his "Camel," Frampton performed under his own name and began touring the United States extensively for the next two years, supporting acts such as The J. Geils Band and ZZ Top, as well as performing his own shows at smaller venues.
+After the lack of success of his band, Frampton performed under his own name and began touring the United States extensively for the next two years, supporting acts such as The J. Geils Band and ZZ Top, as well as performing his own shows at smaller venues.
 As a result, he developed a strong live following while his albums sold moderately and his singles failed to chart.

 "Do You Feel Like We Do" became the closing number of his set and one of the highlights of his show.
 His concert version was considerably longer, with the version recorded on Frampton Comes Alive! alone exceeding 14 minutes, 4 of which are spent in the rock intro, 4 in the loud rock subito fortissimo outro, and 6 in the long, quiet bridge, featuring several instrumental solos utilizing Bob Mayo's electric piano and Frampton's guitar and talk box skills.
 Most famously of these were the aforementioned talk box solos, which were performed using an effects pedal that redirects a guitar's sound through a tube coming from the performer's mouth, allowing the guitar to mimic human speech, similarly to a vocoder.
 Inspiration for the talk box came from Frampton listening to the call letters of Radio Luxembourg.
 Following the success of the talk box solos, Frampton subsequently marketed such talk boxes under his own "Framptone" brand.